orionrobots/orionrobots.github.io/_drafts/about_microcontrollers.md

 ## Programming the Arduino

 So how can we start to turn what you saw in the game into something real on the robot?
-In this excercise, you'll need the Arduino plugged into the PC as above, access to the internet, and a little bit of time.
+In this exercise, you'll need the Arduino plugged into the PC as above, access to the internet, and a little bit of time.

 The Arduino is designed primarily for running programs - and you'll use the PC to get a program - a set of written